Royvargas55/Java-Project-Restaurant-/README.md

 The customer makes reservations, can pay for their orders, can join the chat and also review the restaurant.
 <a href="https://imgur.com/sOij7FY"><img src="https://i.imgur.com/sOij7FY.png" title="source: imgur.com" /></a>
 <a href="https://imgur.com/dtTBzYU"><img src="https://i.imgur.com/dtTBzYU.png" title="source: imgur.com" /></a>
-**The review system API is as follows:  "https://review-server.herokuapp.com/reviews" The program uses the get and post endpoints.**
 <a href="https://imgur.com/pNINymB"><img src="https://i.imgur.com/pNINymB.png" title="source: imgur.com" /></a>

 ## Employee menu